This

 Workshop on videography:

-Indukalpa Hazarika, Abha Hazarika, Shivanan Barua, Suman Duarah, Paresh
+being imparted by Indukalpa Hazarika, Abha Hazarika, Shivanan Barua,

-by lighting earthen lamps.
-During the function, artiste Surya das broke
+Pratap Bardoloi by lighting earthen lamps.
+During the function, artiste

-the cocnut while actress Abha Hazarika garlanded the camera.
+Surya das broke the cocnut while actress Abha Hazarika garlanded the

+camera.
 Cinematographer Indukalpa Hazarika switched on the camera.
-The special
+The

 felicitated by the organisers.